jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/management.md

 4. **Quantitatively Managed**: Data management processes are measured and controlled.
 5. **Optimizing**: Continuous process improvement is embedded in data management practices.

 DAMA DMBOK does not explicitly define maturity levels in the same structured manner as the DMM Model.
 Instead, it provides a comprehensive framework covering various knowledge areas essential for effective data management.
 Aiken's Model outlines a progression through which organizations can develop their data management practices.
-The comparative analysis for these models are:
+The comparative analysis for these models is as follows:

 * **Structure and Explicitness**: The DMM Model provides a structured and explicit set of maturity levels, making it easier for organizations to benchmark their current state.
 In contrast, DAMA DMBOK focuses more on the breadth of knowledge areas, leaving maturity assessment more implicit.
 Aiken's Model offers a clear progression but is more focused on the journey of improving data management practices than on defining specific organizational capabilities at each level.
 * **Focus Areas**: The DMM Model and Aiken's Model both emphasize the evolution of data management practices, but the DMM Model is more granular in its assessment across different data management categories.
 DAMA DMBOK, while not explicitly structured around maturity levels, covers a broader array of data management disciplines, providing a comprehensive framework that organizations can adapt to their maturity assessment processes.